rage/java-programming/data/part-2/4-methods.md

 <!-- Metodin kutsutaan seuraavasti.
 Alla metodia käytetään laskemaan luvut 2 ja 7 yhteen.
 Metodikutsusta saatava paluuarvo asetetaan muuttujaan `lukujenSumma`: -->

 The method is called in the following way.
 Below, the method is used to add the numbers 2 and 7 together.
-The value resuting from the method call is placed into the variable `sumOfNumbers`.
+The value resulting from the method call is placed into the variable `sumOfNumbers`.

 <!-- ```java
 int lukujenSumma = summa(2, 7);